pandey-ankit/helidon-lc4j-ai/intro/intro.md

 * JDK 21+ (newer versions are encouraged!)
 * Maven 3.8+
 * For Linux: glibc 2.27+ (e.g., OL8+, Ubuntu 18+)
+* curl
 * A Java IDE of your choice

+> If you are Windows user using PowerShell please be aware of the [curl alias issue](https://curl.se/windows/microsoft.html).

 ## About Helidon